Dual Diagnosis Treatment Columbus, GA

 Spectracare Outpatient - 41.1 miles from Columbus, GA

-Spectracare Outpatient is a dual diagnosis treatment center in Eufaula, Alabama that offers treatment for substance use and mental health disorders that include borderline personality disorder as well as binge eating.
+Spectracare Outpatient is a dual-diagnosis treatment center in Eufaula, AL that provides treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as binge eating.

 Address: 133 North Orange Avenue, Eufaula, AL 36027 in Barbour County